wayneluke/vB5-Documentation/release_notes/vBulletin 5.7.4.md

 # vBulletin 5.7.4 Changes and Updates

-A preview release of vBulletin Connect 5.7.4 is now available to download.
+vBulletin Connect 5.7.4 is now available to download. vBulletin Cloud sites will be upgraded automatically in the next 7-14 days.

 ## Page Manager